derat/soundalike/README.md

 future, since those change how `fpcalc` computes fingerprints.

-When running `soundalike` repeatedly, `-skip-new-files` can be used to avoid repeatedly trying to fingerprint bad/corrupted files and `-exclude` can be used to exclude false positives from future runs.
+When running `soundalike` repeatedly, `-skip-new-files` can be used to avoid repeatedly trying to fingerprint bad/corrupted files.

 ## Memory usage